-Diegetic is a term probably only those in the filmmaking business have heard of, but if you have landed here is probably because you want to know about its definition too.
+Diegetic is a term probably only those in the filmmaking business have heard of, but if you have landed here is probably because you want to know about the definition of diegetic sounds too.

 In filmmaking, the world of a film is called the diegesis, therefore everything that exists within that world is diegetic and everything else is non-diegetic.
 A diegetic sound is any sound that emanates from a film – it can include everything from the voices of characters, the dialogues, an internal monologue, and even the sounds of objects.
 Let’s say that a character is walking down a busy street in the middle of the city but there are no sounds around, no car noises, no horns, no people talking, that would look very weird and wouldn’t make much sense.
 That is why diegetic sounds are there and for a very important purpose: making a scene and a story look and feel more realistic.
 Even if we don’t see the source of the noise on the scene and it appears to come from somewhere off the screen but is a legitimate real sound that goes along with the purpose of the scene, is considered a diegetic sound.

 The term comes from the Greek word diegesis, which translates to narration or narrative.
 No surprise here, as any kind of sound is there to add something to the story.
 Sound effects, for example, as little as they seem, play a huge role in movies and series.
 Even sound effects such as rain or wind are considered diegetic sounds because they are sounds that would be expected in a situation like a storm.

 Another common type of diegetic sound is music coming from a radio that seems to be playing in the background of a scene.
 In reality, it is most likely that the music wasn’t playing while the scene was being recorded, because usually this is added afterward during the editing process but still, the music is part of what is happening on the scene.
 Actually many diegetic sounds are recorded in a studio by sound engineers to make the sounds even more clear.